void-linux/void-packages/Manual.md

 The global repository takes the name of the current branch, except if the name of the branch is master.
 Then the resulting repository will be at the global scope.
-The usage scenario is that the user can update multiple packages in a second branch without polluting his local repository.
+The usage scenario is that the user can update multiple packages in a second branch without polluting their local repository.

 <a id="pkg_defined_repo"></a>
 #### Package defined Repositories